 Something new is coming to Claremont's East Village.

-The Branch is a community art space opening this May at 107 Harvard Ave.
+The Forum Commons is a community art space opening this May at 107 Harvard Ave.
 We'll be celebrating our opening during Claremont's First Saturday Art Walk on May 2 - come find us.

 More details coming soon.